codedim/SqlPlaying/README.md

 Test#1.
 Making a database.
 --------------------------

-In this section we will create a database and a table, fill in the table with some information, and even transfer the table into a different database.
+In this section, we will create a database and a table, fill in the table with some information, and even transfer the table into a different database.

 ### Task#1:
-If the database named **TEST1** excists, delete it.
+If the database named **TEST1** exists, delete it.
 Make the new **TEST1** database.
 #### Result:
 ```